diamond264/alphazero-reversi-maple/README.md

 The ```pit.py``` loads the trained model(```best.pth.tar```) located in ```./temp```, and consists the AI enemy.

 After starting the game, the console requires you to input 4 blocked blocks.
+The board consists of 8x8 blocks, and to input the intended block you have to input the (y x) coordinate splitted with space, starting from y axis.
+For example for the board below, you can type (1 1), (1 6), (6 2), (6 6) in order without brackets.
 ```
    0 1 2 3 4 5 6 7
 -----------------------